Perfect Draft Series: Drafting 11th in a 12-Team PPR League

 - No TEs before the fifth round: The fifth round is the earliest I would consider a TE, and that is only if one of the top guys behind Rob Gronkowski is still sitting there.
 If I’m pleased with my first four RB or WRs, and I see Travis Kelce, Jordan Reed or Greg Olsen available, I’ll go ahead and draft them, as long as their potential point output is greater than the top WR or RB still on the board.

 Green was the best player on the board, and the guy who is projected to give me the highest point total throughout the season.
-In a PPR format, Draft Analyzer shows Green’s VBD to be a 93, indicating that he’s 93 points better than Mike Wallace, the 36th ranked WR in the draft.
+In a PPR format, Draft Hero shows Green’s VBD to be a 93, indicating that he’s 93 points better than Mike Wallace, the 36th ranked WR in the draft.
 In making my first overall selection, I also had to consider the other players available to me at pick 11, including RBs Jay Ajayi, DeMarco Murray and Jordan Howard.
 Each of their VBDs were calculated as 57, 41, and 36 respectively, making Green my clear choice.
 Also taken into consideration here, was the fact that one of those three RBs was certain to be there for me at my next pick, 2.02.

 Some drafters who choose to implement a variation of a zero RB strategy, may not even consider a RB in these first two rounds, however I’m not thrilled with who I would be left with at the 3-4 turn for my RB1, so will most likely look to select one with my next pick.

 While it is a bit painful for me to pass on a player like WR Michael Thomas with an impressive VBD of 72 here, I’m going to roll with Ajayi to avoid having to chase the RB position for the remainder of the draft.
-Draft Analyzer projects that the RBs available to me on the 3-4 turn will most likely be Christian McCaffrey and Isaiah Crowell, neither of whom I want as my RB1.
+Draft Hero projects that the RBs available to me on the 3-4 turn will most likely be Christian McCaffrey and Isaiah Crowell, neither of whom I want as my RB1.
 Since I’m so close to the turn, it’s beneficial to look ahead at my next picks since there is so much real estate in between 2.02 and 3.11.
 I feel that there is more of a drop-off at the RB position than at WR, so ensuring myself a top-10 RB who led the league in forced missed tackles, averages over five yards per carry, and is projected to put up 245 fantasy points makes me happy, while knowing there will be solid PPR WRs with great value still available when it’s my turn to draft again.

 To further solidify my choice here, I turn to Ajayi’s VBD, as I always like to explore as many avenues as I can when making my draft selections.
-Draft Analyzer shows a VBD of 57 for the Miami RB, indicating that he is 57 points better than Mark Ingram, the 24th ranked RB.
+Draft Hero shows a VBD of 57 for the Miami RB, indicating that he is 57 points better than Mark Ingram, the 24th ranked RB.
 The corresponding VBD for the next two RBs on the board are a 41 for DeMarco Murray, and a 36 for Jordan Howard, so Ajayi wins out again.

-While the Draft Analyzer suggested I take a RB here, I felt more comfortable going with Crabtree as my third pick.
+While the Draft Hero suggested I take a RB here, I felt more comfortable going with Crabtree as my third pick.
 One can assume that the software took the shallower depth at RB this season into account, and wanted to assure that I had two solid starters at the position.
 Their recommendations included Spencer Ware, Christian McCaffrey and Ty Montgomery, all of whom will be in offenses with potentially shared RB roles this season, and I believe are more suitable as fourth-round backs in 2017.

 Crabtree’s VBD is a 41, to Ware’s 21, McCaffrey’s 10 and Montgomery’s 9.
 Being so close to the turn, I also knew that at least one of these running backs would be there for me in the fourth round, so selecting a top-15 WR in Crabtree was the way to go here.